 Polaris, also designated as α Ursae Minoris (alpha Ursae Minoris), is a variable and multiple supergiant star in the constellation of Ursa Minor.

 Polaris visual magnitude is 2.02, making it the 51th brightest star in the sky.
-Thanks to its high brightness, Polaris is clearly visible when observed from locations with dark skyes, and should be also quite easily visible from light polluted areas.
+Thanks to its high brightness, Polaris is clearly visible when observed from locations with dark skies, and should be also quite easily visible from light polluted areas.

 Celestial coordinates and finder chart of Polaris